craig-br/instruqt-tracks/instruqt-tracks/lightspeed-101/03-keywords/assignment.md

   <img alt="firewall_config_monitor_broken" src="../assets/firewall_config_monitor_broken.png" />
 </a>

 😱 Oh No!!
 Something went wrong!
+===
+* The application and monitoring service aren't working. **This is expected behavior in the lab**.
-Let's try to fix it in the the next challenge.
+* Let's try to fix it in the the next challenge.

 ✅ Next Challenge
 ===